gdw-workshop/2019_GDW_Workshop/exercises/intro_R.md

 # Now let's learn some R!!!
 ## Part 1:  Basic Math
 R can easily perform basic math.
-For example, type in the console:
+For example, type in the console (the spaces are optional, I think it looks easier to read):
 ```R
 6 + 5
 ```